Home Legal Product Disclosure Statement

 • By phone, you will need to call us and speak to one of our representatives to book your deal.

 • Online (including our mobile app), you will need to log in using your username and password.
-You can then book a transaction online by providing us with instructions in relation to the nominated recipient and accepting the displayed quote.
+You can then access our services including booking a transaction online by providing us with instructions in relation to the nominated recipient and accepting the displayed quote.

-• By Email, once you have included all the details of your recipients in your online recipient (payee) library, you can send us the transaction details by email and we can have them entered into our system for you.
+• By Email, once you have included all the details of your recipients in your online recipient (payee) library, you can send us the transaction details by email and we enter them into our system for you.
 If you book a transaction by email, the transaction will be binding on you when we process your email.
 You acknowledge that, if you choose to book a transaction by email, it may not be processed immediately.
-We may also send you an email headed “Deal Confirmation” after we process your Instructions, otherwise a transaction will be booked once your Instructions have been entered into the system by an OFX representative.
+We may also send you an email headed “Deal Confirmation” or “Service Confirmation” after we process your Instructions, otherwise a transaction will be booked once your Instructions have been entered into the system by an OFX representative.

 2.5 Deliverable Only